giantswarm/docs/src/content/getting-started/rbac-and-psp/index.md

 ---

+linkTitle: Securing your cluster with RBAC and PSP
-title: "Securing your Cluster with RBAC and PSP"
+title: Securing your Cluster with RBAC and PSP
-description: "Introduction to using RBAC and PSP to secure your cluster and manage access control."
+description: Introduction to using role-based access control (RBAC) and pod sewcurity policies (PSP) to secure your cluster and manage access control.
-type: page
-weight: 30
+weight: 40
-tags: ["tutorial"]
+menu:
+  main:
+    parent: getting-started
 user_questions:
   - How can I add permissions to a service account?
   - How can I give my container permission to access a persistent volume?